 - Equipment available with meeting rooms is as follows.
 (All equipment is subject to availability.
 Please call 244-5541 if you are unable to request the desired equipment online.)

-- All rooms have access to the following portable equipment: laptop (with or without Internet access), flip chart stand/dry-erase board, 32" TV with VCR or DVD player, Portable LCD Projector, Overhead Projector (for transparencies) and Podium with Microphone (not recommended in Study Rooms or Computer Lab)
+- All rooms have access to the following portable equipment: laptop (with or without Internet access), flip chart stand/dry-erase board, 46" TV, Portable LCD Projector, DVD/Blu-ray player (must be reserved with TV or LCD projector), Overhead Projector (for transparencies) and Podium with Microphone (not recommended in Study Rooms or Computer Lab)

 - Auditoriums 1, 2 and 3 have the following equipment available only when reserved together: projection screen, LCD projector (ceiling mounted), Blu-Ray/DVD or VHS player (in sound booth), two wireless microphones and two stage microphones.
 Please inform us if you will need access to the sound system or wish to connect your own laptop to the projector.